Curious to know what types of business data are out there? Keep reading to learn more about the 4 types of data and how to migrate it to the cloud.

 A data migration strategy is not one-size-fits-all.
 Let’s see how to adapt your strategy to each of the 4 types of business data described above:

-- Structured data—for structured data, prefer to use automated tools offered by your cloud provider.
+For structured data, prefer to use automated tools offered by your cloud provider.
 All cloud providers have automated systems that can take structured data systems, in particular databases, assess them for migration compatibility, and move them reliably to the cloud.

-- Sensitive data—when transferring sensitive data, it is important to evaluate if the cloud environment is sufficiently secure to meet your security and compliance requirements.
+when transferring sensitive data, it is important to evaluate if the cloud environment is sufficiently secure to meet your security and compliance requirements.
 If not, you can perform on-the-fly data masking.
 This involves modifying sensitive parts of your dataset as they are copied to the cloud environment.
 For example, you can mask customer names, social security numbers or other personally identifiable information (PII) to avoid having to meet compliance requirements in your cloud environment.